 By 1913, Gibson had been married to an artist and widowed.
 She then moved to Paris and worked for pacifist organizations.
 In this year, she contracted Paget's disease (an abnormal breakdown of bone tissue) and a mastectomy left her with a nine-inch scar.
 She then returned to England where a surgery for appendicitis left her with chronic abdominal pain.

 Gibson became more and more obsessed with religion during her 40s.
 She went on retreats, followed the Jesuit scholar John O'Fallon Pope and became fixated on the ideas of martyrdom and "mortification."

 By 1922 she had had a nervous breakdown and was committed to a mental asylum having been declared insane.
 Two years later, along with a nurse named Mary McGrath, she traveled to Rome where she lived in a convent.
 By this point, she was convinced that God wanted her to kill someone as a sacrifice.

-On the fateful day, she went to Palazzo del Littorio with her gun wrapped in a black veil and a rock, in case she needed to break Il Duce’s car windshield.
-While “Il Duce” drove through Piazza del Campidoglio in Rome, on April 7, after leaving an assembly of the International Congress of Surgeons, to whom he had delivered a speech on the wonders of modern medicine, Gibson jumped from the crowd and shot the leader.
+On the fateful day of April 7, Gibson went to Palazzo del Littorio with her gun wrapped in a black veil, and a rock, in case she needed to break Il Duce’s car windshield.
+While “Il Duce” drove through Rome's Piazza del Campidoglio after leaving an assembly of the International Congress of Surgeons, where he had delivered a speech on the wonders of modern medicine, Gibson jumped from the crowd and shot the leader.